nzyoka10/AI-Booking-Bot/README.md

 1. User types a request like:
    `"I need a plumber in Kilimani"`
 2. Bot searches Supabase database for verified fundis.

 3. Bot responds with:
     `"Found verified plumbers nearby! - (As a list).
 Shall I book?"`

 4. On confirmation, booking data is stored in Supabase and confirmation is displayed.

-4. On confirmation, booking data is stored in Supabase and confirmation is displayed.